 The service worked incredibly well.
 After a successful pilot myself, we signed up for a team account and a virtual assistant became a part of several executives’ workflows on a daily basis, helping with everything from research to managing inboxes.
 For a handful of people flying around the country working what seemed like several jobs each, the administrative support was extremely helpful.

 Then one day, Zirtual shut down.
-Actually, it wasn’t during the day—it was in the middle of the night and hundreds of people lost their jobs instantly.
+This came as a shock as everything seemed fine and similar to what you would expect from a business that is successful.
+Fast internet courtesy of Eatel Business, excellent facilities and happy staff were all signs that this business was on the rise.
+It wasn’t actually during the day—it was in the middle of the night and hundreds of people lost their jobs instantly.
 The response from both employees and reporters was harsh, headlines declaring, “A startup dissolved overnight and laid off its 400 employees via email with no warning,”1 which, of course, spawned much vitriol and ‘expertise’ on Twitter.

 Because the tech and financial new cycles give darlings of success so much attention (think Slack, Uber, Tesla, Jet.com, Airbnb, etc.), it’s easy to forget that startups fail all of the time.
+Often startups fail as a consequence of failing to resolve IT issues.
+Ignoring the problems doesn’t make them go away.
+Instead, you should locate a Business IT Support near you.
 Zirtual may have fumbled on timing and communication, but their story is more the rule than the exception.
 There are lots of statistics out there (some are misleading), but according to US Census data, only half of all businesses live past 5 years2.

 The risk of building infrastructure on startups